 I don't think I'll ever get tired of one-bowl meals.
-Give me a bowl, a spoon, and a comforting mix of grains, vegetables and protein, and I'm set.
+Give me a bowl, a spoon, and a comforting mix of grains, vegetables, and protein and I'm set.
 Kimchi fried rice satisfies all those requirements — and even includes the underappreciated "pickle" food group — but I always like to add a couple handfuls of shredded greens to the mix for a boost of color and nutrition.
 Funky, a little spicy, and studded with soft bits of scrambled egg and pops of bright kimchi, it's a quick one-bowl lunch or dinner I could eat anytime.

 Kimchi fried rice makes the most of ingredients that don't look terribly promising on their own.
-Kimchi that is too old and funky to eat straight from the jar is perfectly tasty when cooked, and leftover rice is actually better than freshly-made when making fried rice, thanks to its drier, firmer texture.
-Add a few pantry staples, a couple eggs and the chopped green vegetable of your choice, and dinner is on the table in under 30 minutes.
+Kimchi that is too old and funky to eat straight from the jar is perfectly tasty when cooked, and leftover rice is actually better than freshly made when making fried rice, thanks to its drier, firmer texture.
+Add a few pantry staples, a couple eggs, and the chopped green vegetable of your choice and dinner is on the table in under 30 minutes.

 Of course, the variations on kimchi fried rice are endless and deeply personal.
-Some people swear by the addition of bacon, others always fry their eggs and serve them on top of the rice; all of these are good.
+Some people swear by the addition of bacon, while others always fry their eggs and serve them on top of the rice; all of these are good.
 My personal version reflects my love of leafy green vegetables and ongoing quest to add them to whatever dish will have them.
 It's also not a terribly spicy rendition, so feel free to add more gochujang if you're craving a rice that brings on the heat.

 And while a well-seasoned wok will make cooking easier, any heavy-bottomed skillet will work.
 The rice might stick a little, but resist the urge to use a nonstick pan, which can't handle the high heat of stir-frying.
 (A large, well-seasoned cast iron skillet is a better choice.)

 Kimchi Fried Rice with Extra Greens

-2 cups cooked white or brown rice, preferably leftover
+cold cooked white or brown rice

-1-2 teaspoons soy sauce
+tamari or soy sauce

-2 eggs, lightly beaten
+large eggs, lightly beaten

-1/2 teaspoon toasted sesame oil
+Asian toasted sesame oil